wdi-sg/google-shopping-functions/readme.md

 # JavaScript Functions

-Using the google shoping data used before (also included in this repository) create some useful functions to answer the following questions.
+Using the google shopping data used before (also included in this repository) create some useful functions to answer the following questions.

 **REMEMBER:** data should be passed in to the function as arguments and out as a return value.
 DO NOT access/modify variables defined outside of the function.